fisherman-23/games4migrants/README.md

 # g4m_website

-This is a website developed specifically for the partnership betweeen SST and the Migrant Workers Community in Singapore
+This is a website developed specifically for the partnership betweeen SST and the Migrant Workers Community in Singapore.
+This project helps bridge the gap between the migrant workers in Singapore and the Singapore community in general by providing an easy way for them to understand our culture.

 ## Overview